HeNeos/heneos-blog/content/posts/2025-04-19-cloud-ascii-art-aws.md

 date: "2025-04-19"
 ---

+## Introduction

 It's been a long time since my last blog entry.
 I made a lot of progress on this and I finally feel satisfied with my architecture.

-In the last entry I explained how to implement an `ascii art` application, however that is the local version, this one is about how to design the same idea but to deploy it in cloud environments.
+In the last entry I've explained how to implement an `ascii art` application, however that is the local version, this one is about how to design the same idea but to deploy it in cloud environments.

 You can think that's pretty straightforward if you already have the code, you can just deploy a EC2 or using ECS/EKS with an image of the code, and *yes*, you're right... that's probably the easiest way to do, however, I can't confirm if that's the most **optimal**.